 Duncan wasn’t finished!
 For over 30 years, he has hoped to see the Christian faith community serve vulnerable children through mentoring.
 In January 2013, Duncan Campbell was introduced to Josh White, the lead pastor of Door of Hope Church in Portland.
 Duncan shared his vision for the church to be an active participant in serving the needs of vulnerable children in the city.
 Together with Josh, they formed a vision to birth a faith-based mentoring program out of Door of Hope.
 This program would become Faithful Friends Mentoring Program.

-Faithful Friends began in March 2013 and now has ten different church partnerships and over 43 active mentor/mentee matches.
+Faithful Friends began in March 2013 and now has twenty church partnerships and over 70 active mentor/mentee matches.